xplosionmind/quitsocialmedia.club/pages/Localization.md

 	1. **Update all the links** in all the pages, to match the permalink of the localized page.
 	1. Add your name in the [`Translators` section](/contributors#translators) of the [Contributors page](https://github.com/xplosionmind/quitsocialmedia.club/tree/main/pages/Contributors.md).

-If you have trouble or you need any kind of help, please [open an issue](https://github.com/xplosionmind/quitsocialmedia.club/issues "Issues of this website's repository on GitHub").
+If you are in trouble or you need any kind of help, please [open an issue](https://github.com/xplosionmind/quitsocialmedia.club/issues "Issues of this website's repository on GitHub").

 [Email me](mailto:{{ site.email | encode_email }}) if you know nothing about what I wrote about up to now but you would like to contribute to translation anyway.